 We might be more familiar with traditional yoga practice, which is done on the ground.
 But if you’re looking for a different kind of experience with a bit of challenge, you can try doing yoga swing poses for beginners!

 Do you identify as a fitness or yoga newbie and want to explore aerial yoga with some yoga swing poses to get you started?
 Whichever your rhythm, the following aerial yoga swing workout for beginners should definitely be added to your routine.

 This hybrid workout, also known as anti-gravity yoga, is the modern take on yoga.
 It originated back in ancient times, but it has grown in popularity over recent years.
 It gained more recognition when it was introduced as a practice that incorporates aerial arts, acrobatics, and traditional yoga.

-It has been proven to not only improve your health but also the impression on your Instagram followers.
+There are a lot of benefits you can get from doing aerial yoga.
+It has been proven to improve not only your physical health but also your mental state.